coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Positivity Checking

-   This option can be used to enable/disable the positivity checking of inductive types and the productivity checking of coinductive types.
+   This flag can be used to enable/disable the positivity checking of inductive types and the productivity checking of coinductive types.
 Warning: this can break the consistency of the system, use at your own risk.
 Unchecked (co)inductive types are printed by :cmd:`Print Assumptions`.

 .. flag:: Universe Checking

-   This option can be used to enable/disable the checking of universes, providing a form of "type in type".
+   This flag can be used to enable/disable the checking of universes, providing a form of "type in type".
 Warning: this breaks the consistency of the system, use at your own risk.
 Constants relying on "type in type" are printed by :cmd:`Print Assumptions`.
 It has the same effect as `-type-in-type` command line